 - 1. Students will be allowed into the building 30 minutes prior to the start of the school day. - 2.
-Entry doors with the exception of the east door remain locked throughout the school day. - 3.
+Entry doors with the exception of the east door remain locked throughout the school day.
+Doors should never be propped open at any time. - 3.
 The school premises are monitored by both video and audio surveillance in most classrooms and in common areas.